davidalovell/SeqSeqSeq/README.md

 # SeqSeqSeq
 A customisable script for crow that can act as a CV quantiser and create mutliple sequencers influenced by this.
 Notes are sent to Just Friends by default but this too is customisable.
-Parameters can be controlled by live coding in druid or by TXi (or other ii input device).
+Parameters can be controlled by live coding in druid, but a TXi (or other ii input device) really helps.

 Based on ...